Anoenymous/DaL/README.md

 # Change Experiment Settings
+The main program is fully automated with a default experiment setting, which is an example of evaluating DaL.

-Alter the codes between lines 20-71 following the comments in *DaL_main.py*.
+To run more complicated experiments, alter the codes between lines 20-71 following the comments in *DaL_main.py*.

 #### To switch between subject systems
     Comment and Uncomment the lines 33-40 following the comments in DaL_main.py.